 A Pakistan Air Force Sea Fury T.61 with the twin cockpit config...

 The largest foreign operator of the Hawker Sea Fury was Pakistan, which acquired Hawker Fury second prototype (NX802) in March 1949.
 An order was then placed for 50 non-navalised FB.60's in 1950, followed by orders for another 37 during 1951–52, plus five T.61 two-seat trainers during 1953–54.

 The type remained in service in various roles with Pakistan until 1963.

-In April 1948, Hawker Test Pilot Bill Humble took Fury prototype (NX798/G-AKRY) to Egypt during a Sales Tour.
-Things got a little strange when the Egyptians became so impressed with the aircraft that they commandeered it and refused to return it.
-Once an amicable solution was established, the Egyptians subsequently placed an order for 12 non-navalised single-seaters which were operated throughout the 1950s.
+In April 1948, Hawker Test Pilot Bill Humble took the Hawker Fury prototype (NX798/G-AKRY) to Egypt during a Sales Tour.
+Things got a little strange when the Egyptians became so impressed with the aircraft that they commandeered it, refusing to return it.
+Once an amicable solution was established, the Egyptians subsequently placed an order for 12 non-navalised single-seaters, which were operated throughout the 1950s.

-In 1957, Hawker bought back a large number of Sea Furies that were surplus to FAA requirements, with a view to refurbishing them for onward sales.
+In 1957, Hawker Siddeley bought back a large number of Hawker Sea Furies that were surplus to FAA requirements, with a view to refurbishing them for onward sales.

 A total of 18 FB.11s and 3 T.20s were acquired by the Union of Burma Air Force in 1958.

 UB451 is one of three Sea Fury T.20s and 18 FB.11s exported to...

 Two of the single-seaters were fitted with target-towing hooks, as were all of the two-seaters.
 These aircraft were used for counter-insurgency duties before being retired in 1968.